msbutler/shell/README.md

   (more natural for vim).
 - in non-insert mode, change the iterm font color to black to make the highlighted characters clearer.
+- in os, map caps lock to esc for easier return to normal mode

 Good Tools to Install
 - ag:  quick file search